Environment and conflict

 WATER: CONFLICT AND COOPERATION

 This research uses geo-referenced conflict and water data, mostly covering Africa and the Middle East.
-A particular focus of this work lies in improving conflict analysis by utilizing insights from hydrology.
+A particular focus of this work lies in improving conflict analysis by utilising insights from hydrology.
 On one hand, the research deals with water as a potential source for violent conflict between non-state groups, e.g. in communal disputes or fighting between rebel groups.
 But the project also examines where water is used to cooperate peacefully.

 Climate Change, Food Insecurity and Violent Conflict